-The most common form of CBD oil in Canada is a tincture.
-A CBD tincture is a small vial of CBD oil that has been diluted with another type of oil, called a carrier.
+The most common form of in Canada is a tincture.
+CBD tinctures are a small vial of oil with CBD that has been diluted with another type of oil, called a carrier.

-This oil concoction is orally ingested.
 Tinctures bottles come with a dropper so that the oil can be easily administered.
 Either place a few drops on your tongue or add some to your hot beverage of choice.
-Many CBD oil tinctures have flavor added, like peppermint, vanilla, or lavender.
+Many CBD tinctures have flavor added, like peppermint, vanilla, or lavender.

-The effects of CBD oil can last anywhere from 2 to 8 hours.
-This timeframe depends on the potency of the product, how much CBD oil is ingested, and of course, each individual person.
+The effects of can last anywhere from 2 to 8 hours.
+This timeframe depends on the potency of the product, how much is ingested, and of course, each individual person.

-How long does it take for CBD oil to kick in?
+How long does it take for CBD to kick in?

-This does depend on the ingestion method, but CBD oil can take anywhere from 15 minutes to 1 hour to kick in.
-Here’s a guide to how long CBD oil takes to work based on the ingestion method:
+This does depend on the ingestion method, but can take anywhere from 15 minutes to 1 hour to kick in.
+Here’s a guide to how long it takes to work based on the ingestion method: